What I Love. Hugo Fernandes (2018) performing 17 Andrew Brel songs

 Jacques the dad (Brel) by Andrew Brel.

-The sad but uplifting story of an abandoned son.
+The poignantly uplifting story of an abandoned son.

 Breathe by Andrew Brel and Hugh Burns.